codepath/android_guides/Sharing-Content-with-Intents.md

 </menu>
 ```

-Get access to share provider menu item in Java so you can attach the share intent:
+Get access to share provider menu item in Java so you can attach the share intent later:

 ```java
 private ShareActionProvider miShareAction;